 In 2005 I committed to making my own art, and transitioned to being a grant writer in order to preserve enough energy to paint.
 Gallery Neptune in Bethesda, MD began representing me in 2008, however it closed in 2010.
 In 2009 I received an award from the Franz and Virginia Bader Fund which allowed me to add a dedicated studio to the back of my house where I spend time nearly every day on works in progress.
 Lots of windows bring the trees and the sky right into this wonderful space.

-My work can be seen in exhibits in metropolitan Washington, DC, collections, and my studio.
+My work can be seen in various exhibits and collections.

 I look forward to hearing from you.